 What is changing in Aged Care?

-One of the reforms which is already underway is My Aged Care.
-Eligible people aged 65 and over and Aboriginal people aged 50 and over can contact My Aged Care to discuss their needs.
+Eligible people aged 65 and over and Aboriginal people aged 50 and over can contact My Aged Care (hyperlink www.myagedcare.gov.au) to discuss their needs.
 A plan is then developed and clients can choose providers through the My Aged Care website.

 What is the Wyndham City Aged Care Service Statement?